 What Can I Put on Reserve?

 NOTE: You can link to most articles in the library databases using persistent links.
 These can be included on Blackboard.
-You can do this yourself using these instructions or you can contact Copyright Services for assistance.
+You can contact your program librarian if you need assistance.
 You can link to required and supplementary readings.
 Linking is not an infringement of copyright and gives students more equitable access to articles than putting them on reserve.

 What Can’t I Put on Reserve?